-- 1. Kaushal Kishor v.
-State of U.P., 2023 SCC OnLine SC 6 [No grounds outside Article 19(2) can be availed to restrict free speech.
-The Supreme Court while relying upon the transformative jurisprudence relating to the interpretation of Articles 19 and 21 of the Constitution of India has held that the initial understanding that fundamental rights can only be claimed against the State has changed, and today, rights under Article 19 and 21 of the Constitution can also be enforced against persons other than the State or its instrumentalities.
-The expansive interpretation adopted by the Supreme Court ensures the continued relevance of the Fundamental Rights to meet the challenges of today's day and age.] - 2.
-S. G. Vombatkere v.
-Union of India, (2022) 7 SCC 433 [Challenge to validity on Section 12-A of the Indian Penal Code, 1860 on grounds of misuse.
+- 1. S. G. Vombatkere v.
+Union of India (2022) 7 SCC 433 [Challenge to validity on Section 12-A of the Indian Penal Code, 1860 on grounds of misuse.
 Held, State and Central Governments to restrain from registering any FIR under Section 124-A IPC till the Court decides the provision's constitutional validity.
 All pending trials, appeals and proceedings with respect to charge framed under Section 124-A IPC be kept in abeyance.
-Union of India shall be at liberty to issue directive as proposed and placed before the court, to prevent any misuse of Section 124-A IPC.] - 3.
-Firoz Iqbal Khan v.
-Union of India & Ors., (2021) 2 SCC 596 [There should be a balance between fundamental right to free speech and expression and the fundamental right to equality and fair treatment for every segment of citizens.] - 4.
+Union of India shall be at liberty to issue directive as proposed and placed before the court, to prevent any misuse of Section 124-A IPC] - Firoz Iqbal Khan v.
+Union of India & Ors.
+(2021) 2 SCC 596 [There should be a balance between fundamental right to free speech and expression and the fundamental right to equality and fair treatment for every segment of citizens.] - 3.
 Amish Devgan v.
 Union of India, (2021) 1 SCC 1 [Fraternity, diversity and pluralism assuring dignity of the individual have fundamental relationship with unity and integrity of the Nation.
-Speech or expression causing or likely to cause disturbance of or threats to public order, or, divisiveness and alienation amongst different groups of people, or, demeaning dignity of targeted groups, held, is against Preambular precepts, and violates dignity, liberty and freedom of others, particularly of the targeted groups, and poses threat to fraternity, and unity and integrity of the Nation, and must be dealt with as per law.]

-- 5. Vinod Dua v.
-Union of India, 2021 SCC OnLine SC 414 [Upheld right of the citizen to criticize the government -Every Journalist will be entitled to protection in terms of Kedar Nath Singh, as every prosecution under Sections 124A and 505 of the IPC must be in strict conformity with the scope and ambit of said Sections as explained in, and completely in tune with the law laid down in Kedar Nath Singh.] - 6.
+Speech or expression causing or likely to cause disturbance of or threats to public order, or, divisiveness and alienation amongst different groups of people, or, demeaning dignity of targeted groups, held, is against Preambular precepts, and violates dignity, liberty and freedom of others, particularly of the targeted groups, and poses threat to fraternity, and unity and integrity of the Nation, and must be dealt with as per law.] - Vinod Dua v.
+UOI 2021 SCC OnLine SC 414 [Upheld right of the citizen to criticize the government Every Journalist will be entitled to protection in terms of Kedar Nath Singh, as every prosecution under Sections 124A and 505 of the IPC must be in strict conformity with the scope and ambit of said Sections as explained in, and completely in tune with the law laid down in Kedar Nath Singh.] - 5.
 Anuradha Bhasin v.
-Union of India (2020) 3 SCC 637 [Challenge to order(s), notification(s), direction(s) and/or circular(s) issued by the respondents under which any/all modes of communication including internet, mobile and fixed line telecommunication services have been shut down or suspended or in any way made inaccessible or unavailable in any locality Freedom of speech and expression and the freedom to practise any profession or carry on any trade, business or occupation over the medium of internet enjoys constitutional protection under Article 19(1)(a) and Article 19(1)(g).
-The restriction upon such fundamental rights should be in consonance with the mandate under Articles 19(2) and (6) of the Constitution, inclusive of the test of proportionality.] - 7.
-Subramanian Swamy v.
-Union of India (UOI), Ministry of Law (2016) 7 SCC 221 [Court upheld the constitutional validity of Sections 499 and 500 of the Penal Code and Section 199 of the Code of Criminal Procedure.] - 8.
+Union of India (2020) 3 SCC 637 [Challenge to order(s), notification(s), direction(s) and/or circular(s) issued by the respondents under which any/all modes of communication including internet, mobile and fixed line telecommunication services have been shut down or suspended or in any way made inaccessible or unavailable in any locality - Freedom of speech and expression and the freedom to practise any profession or carry on any trade, business or occupation over the medium of internet enjoys constitutional protection under Article 19(1)(a) and Article

+19(1)(g).
+The restriction upon such fundamental rights should be in consonance with the mandate under Articles 19(2) and (6) of the Constitution, inclusive of the test of proportionality.]

+- 6. Subramanian Swamy v.
+Union of India (UOI), Ministry of Law (2016) 7 SCC 221 [Court upheld the constitutional validity of Sections 499 and 500 of the Penal Code and Section 199 of the Code of Criminal Procedure.] - 7.
 Shreya Singhal v.
 Union of India, (2015) 5 SCC 1 [Freedom of Speech and Expression is a cardinal value under the constitutional scheme and is important from the point of view of the liberty of the individual and also from the point of view of the democratic form of government.
 This requires free flow of opinions and ideas essential to sustain the collective life of the citizenry.
 Restrictions to Freedom of Speech and Expression grounds for testing reasonableness of restrictions cannot be de hors Article 19(2).
 A law restricting freedom of speech and expression cannot pass muster if it is merely in the interest of the general public.
 Such law has to be covered by one of the eight subject matters set out in Article 19(2).]